tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:DataResource
 - Preferred Label: Data Resource
-- Definition: An owl:Thing to which a data quality Assertion applies.
+- Definition: An owl:Thing to which a data quality bdqffdq:Assertion applies.
 - SubClass Of: ReportConcept
-- Comments: Describes a DataResource containing terms from a vocabulary such as Darwin Core (dwc:) that can be related to InformationElements and represents the original values of the data operated on by an Assertion test (e.g., an instance of dwc:Occurrence).
-Ideally, DataResources have persistent GUIDs.
+- Comments: Describes a bdqffdq:DataResource containing terms from a vocabulary such as Darwin Core that can be related to bdqffdq:InformationElements, and represents the original values of the data operated on by a bdqffdq:Assertion Test (e.g., an instance of dwc:Occurrence).
+Ideally, bdqffdq:DataResources have persistent GUIDs.
-A DataResource could be the oa:target of a oa:Annotation of which an Assertion is the oa:body.
+A bdqffdq:DataResource could be the oa:target of a oa:Annotation of which a bdqffdq:Assertion is the oa:body.
 DR = { dr | dr = < id, rt, v >, id ∈ I D, rt ∈ RT , (rt = sr ⋁ rt = ds) ⋀ v ∈ V }

 ********************